NNPDF/nnpdf/doc/sphinx/source/vp/theorycov/index.rst

 -  Theoretical covariance matrices are built according to the various prescriptions in :ref:`prescrips`.

--  The prescription must be one of 3 point, 5 point, 5bar point, 7 point or 9 point.
-You can specify this using ``point_prescription: "x point"`` in the runcard.
+-  The prescription must be one of 3 point, 5 point, 5bar point, 7 point, 7original point or 9 point.
+You can specify
+   this using ``point_prescription: "x point"`` in the runcard.
 The translation of this flag into the relevant ``theoryids`` is handled by the ``scalevariations`` module in ``validphys``.